openhab/openhab-docs/introduction.md

 Don’t give up, openHAB is very powerful and flexible and most likely can help you achieve your home automation goals, whichever they are.
 But it comes with a rather steep learning curve.

-## A deeper dive: openHAB Structure for advanced users
+## A Deeper Dive: openHAB Structure for Advanced Users

 openHAB 2 is developed in [Java](https://www.java.com/) and uses [OSGi](https://www.osgi.org/) for modularity.
 [Apache Karaf](http://karaf.apache.org/) serves as a container with [Eclipse Equinox](https://www.eclipse.org/equinox/) as the OSGi runtime environment.